LuxerIThink/ros-kalibr-docker/README.md

 ros2 run turtlesim turtle_teleop_key
 ```

-While you are focused in second tab you can move turtle in new window. <br>
+While you are focused in second tab you can move turtle with arrows in new window. <br>
 <br>

-Rest instruction you find in offical ROS 2 Humble [Wiki](https://docs.ros.org/en/humble/index.html).
+Rest instruction you find in official [ROS 2 Humble Wiki](https://docs.ros.org/en/humble/index.html).